naikvenu/oci-fluentd-logging/README.md

 $ kubectl apply -f fluentd-daemonset.yaml
 ```

+# Verify

-# Log on to OCI console and verify the logs are coming through.
+Log on to OCI console and verify the logs are coming through.

+# Disclaimer:
+I work for Oracle and the views expressed on this documentation are my own and do not necessarily reflect the views of Oracle.
+These instructions provided are for experimental purposes only and should not be used in production.
+You should always run any new procedure and scripts on a test environment and validate and modify the same as per your requirements before using on your application environment.